Ericgacoki/Markdown_Files/README.md

 ## Write attractive md (ReadMe) files for your repos

-You should try some of these techniques in your
+You should try some of these techniques in

 # Heading 1